VilleOlof/MineGuessr/README.md

 You can find documentation for the project [here](https://docs.90gqguessr.se).

 ## TODO BEFORE VID
-[/] - Some more customizations options so the site isnt out of the box generic.
+[X] - Some more customizations options so the site isnt out of the box generic.
       - Custom tagline, site title, favicon, logo, colors, etc.?
 [X] - Site graphics overhaul?
       - More Minecrafty?
       - Bedrock like style, buttons, simple colors, big screenshot backdrop in menus.
       - Mariokart 8 deluxe main menu format?
-[ ] - Double check all the features/ui in different browsers.
+[X] - Double check all the features/ui in different browsers.
 [X] - Stuff
       [X] - make redis optional
       [X] - make proxy use runtime config